Is there a best time to buy a house in Colorado? It all comes down to your priorities.

-1. Find a Great Colorado Real Estate Agent:
+1. Find a great Colorado real estate agent

-Your buyer’s agent will assess your needs and ask you the right questions to help you narrow down where you would like to live in the Colorado area.
-He or she may suggest certain areas based on your financial situation.
+Do you want to live close to downtown or away from the hubbub of the city?
+Do you want access to excellent public schools?
+Your buyer’s agent will ask the right questions to help you narrow down what you're looking for in a Colorado home.
+They may suggest certain areas based on your financial situation.

-3. Find a Lender and Secure Financing:
+3. Find a lender and secure financing

 For example, in Colorado a typical house is worth $428,000.
 Assuming a 20% down payment, if you took out a 30-year mortgage for 3.5%, your monthly payment would be $1,527.
 But if you shopped around and found a 3% mortgage, your monthly payment would drop to about $1,444.

-4. Negotiate for the Best Possible Price:
+4. Negotiate for the best possible price